 - Care for teenagers and teach them to live independently

 Moxey: The biggest thing people don’t realize is that teenagers need foster parents too, not just young children.
 Here in Palm Beach County, we have an immediate and growing need for foster parents willing to accept teens.
 While teenage problems can be intimidating, fostering a teen can be incredibly gratifying and an opportunity to provide love and guidance during a key period in a child’s development.

 Q: ANYTHING ELSE I SHOULD CONSIDER BEFORE APPLYING?

 Duvelsaint: If a family is unable or not ready to foster at this time, there are still many ways to help foster children.
 Interested individuals can volunteer to mentor or tutor a child in foster care, or to provide administrative assistance at one of the many foster-care agencies working directly with Palm Beach children.
 Interested individuals can also consider donating money or goods/services to a local agency or nonprofit organization.

-• Gillian Moxey, community relations coordinator, ChildNet Palm Beach County
+• Gillian Moxey, former community relations coordinator, ChildNet Palm Beach County

-• Berdie Duvelsaint, director of program services, Friends of Foster Children
+• Berdie Duvelsaint, former director of program services, Friends of Foster Children

 • Florida Department of Children and Families